-(F) MOTOR VEHICLE DEALER LICENSING BOARD, OPERATING EXPENSES
+(E) AUTO INDUSTRY DIVISION, OPERATING EXPENSES

-Operating Expenses fund numerous costs including telecommunications, general office supplies, and printing costs.
+Operating Expenses funds numerous costs including telecommunications, general office supplies, and printing costs.

-(F) MOTOR VEHICLE DEALER LICENSING BOARD, INDIRECT COST ASSESSMENT
+(E) AUTO INDUSTRY DIVISION, INDIRECT COST ASSESSMENT

-This line item was created in FY 2013-14 to reflect the total indirect cost assessment against the Auto Dealers License Fund for the Department of Revenue.
+This line item was created in FY 2013-14 to reflect the total indirect cost assessment against the Auto Dealers License Fund for the Department.
 The request for this line item is based on the Indirect Cost Allocation Plan and is updated each year to reflect accurate assessments against this fund.